Good answers to CGI's graduate scheme online application questions

 However, there are some questions that require longer answers.
 These include:

-- Please tell us why you want to join CGI
+- Please tell us why you would like to join CGI

 - Please use this section to add any further information you wish to support your application, eg personal interests, achievements, extenuating circumstances etc